constellation-daq/Constellation/docs/protocols/cscp.md

 For processing incoming messages:

 * SHALL receive incoming messages from its CSCP controller peers.
-* SHALL pass the CSCP message to its calling application.

 For processing outgoing messages:

-* SHALL wait for a single reply message from its calling application.
-* SHALL deliver this message back to the originating CSCP controller host.
+* SHALL deliver a single reply message back to the originating CSCP controller host.
 * SHALL silently discard the reply, or return an error, if the originating CSCP controller host is no longer connected.
 * SHALL not block on sending.